murrayjbrown/holochain-kennel/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

 **P2P twitter-clone built on holochain**
-A group of puppies is called a *Litter.* Maybe it's time for a fully distributed shoutcast network of cute puppies, rather than a certain bluebird.
+A group of puppies is called a *litter.* Maybe it's time for a fully distributed shoutcast network of cute puppies, rather than a certain bluebird.

 *Litter* is a work in progress, derived from the Holochain project's [Litter](https://github.com/holochain/litter) sample application which exists to demonstrate how easy it is to build applications on holochain.

 **Code Status:** Pre-alpha.
 Not for production use.
 This application has not been audited for any security validation.

+*Note: The committed codebase does not YET reflect this README, which has been written per the intended derivation from the Clutter application.*

 ## Installation & Usage